A-Hazzard/CelebFitLife/lib/hooks/README.md

 1. Is the hook focused on a single responsibility?
 2. Can it be reused across multiple components?
 3. Is it properly typed and documented?
 4. Does it handle cleanup properly?
+5. Does it handle error states and loading states?
+6. Is it responsive to changes in its dependencies?